api3dao/vitepress-docs/docs/explore/airnode/unlocking-real-world-data.md

 <!--<img src="../assets/images/03-solving_the_API_connectivity_problem_Airnode.png" style="width:350px">-->

-As an example see the `myContract.sol` contract in the diagram within the [dAPP Developers Overview](/reference/airnode/latest/developers/) doc, it is a requester.
+As an example see the `myContract.sol` contract in the diagram within the [dApp Developers Overview](/reference/airnode/latest/developers/) doc, it is a requester.

 ### What is a Sponsor?